-It has gone through several changes in the past few years, however it remains a firm favourite for families and couples looking to experience a great meal in Yosemite.
+It has gone through several changes in the past few years, however it remains a firm favourite for families and couples looking to experience a great meal in a Yosemite 3 Day Itinerary.
 In fact, the Ahwahnee serves breakfast, lunch and dinner and open all year round.

 Dinner is considered a formal meal at the Ahwahnee.
 With this in mind, formal attire for all party guests is expected.
 Men are required to wear shirts with collars and long trousers or pants.

 Women are required to wear a dress, a skirt or long trousers with a blouse.
 Proper attire is expected of children over four as well.
 Indoor dining means seating is limited so make a reservation before arriving.

 A Yosemite 3 Day Tour